The Royal family's connection to Sandringham is long and varied, but just what is it about Norfolk that brings them back generation after generation?

 There are so many Royal links around this northern corner of East Anglia.
 As well as the King’s Lynn connections, there’s the beach where the Queen has been seen walking her corgis, a wildlife viewing tower opened by Prince Charles, and the place that Prince William and Kate Middleton chose for their first public engagement.

-If the Royal Family love North Norfolk so much, it must be something special.
+If the Royal Family loves North Norfolk so much, it must be something special.
 The best way to discover what makes it so is with a trip along the coastline closest to Sandringham.
 One of 33 places in England officially designated as an Area of Outstanding Natural Beauty, this is one of England’s few true north coasts, stretching along the A149 from Hunstanton in the west 43 miles to Cromer in the east.

 Hunstanton is a typical English seaside resort.
 It’s a nice town, but the nearby village of Old Hunstanton, from which the new town took its name, is more interesting.
 Here, old stone cottages tumble down lanes to the sea and a beach bordered by red and white chalk cliffs.
 Nearby, at St. Edmund’s Point, lie the ruins of an ancient chapel, built in 1272 to commemorate Edmund, the Anglo-Saxon King of East Anglia.
 Just beyond is a beautifully restored lighthouse, built in 1666.